dafny-lang/dafny/docs/DafnyRef/Expressions.md

 - conditional (if-then-else) expressions
 - parenthesized expressions

-[^CTC]: This set of operations that are constant-folded may be enlarged in future versions of Dafny.
+[^CTC]: This set of operations that are constant-folded may be enlarged in future versions of `dafny`.

 ## 20.47.
 List of specification expressions {#sec-list-of-specification-expressions}